mercadopago/devsite-docs/guides/money-out/integration-configuration.en.md

 ----[mlb]----

-With Money Out, you can send money in two different ways: via Pix, or by transferring to a bank account, whether it's a Mercado Pago account or not.
+With Money Out, you can send money in two different ways: via Pix, or by transferring to a money account, whether it's a bank account or a Mercado Pago one.
 Follow the instructions below to learn how to integrate in each case.

 > WARNING
 >